studio-thgie/phd.thgie.ch/output/expose.md

 | 2026 - 2027            | WP5    | Dissertation |                                                                                                           |

 ### 5.2 Detailed Schedule
-The following timetables are rough, but doable estimates.
-The transition from one task to another is of course closer to a threshold or gradient, and can shift in time needed.
+The following timetables are rough estimates and subject to change during the course of the research project.

-#### Work Package 0 – 2023-2024
+##### Work Package 0 – 2023-2024
 WP0 is reserved for getting a good overview, set the focus, working on the expose, attaining the necessary ECTS points.
 Part of working on the expose are case studies to inquire focus-related and methodological questions.
 The case studies are listed under 2.3.

-#### Work Package 1 – 1. half 2024
+##### Work Package 1 – 1. half 2024
 WP1 concentrates on the discipline of digital humanities as well as the building, maintaining, and analysing of an image corpus regarding the visuality of digital games.
 The corpus was a case study and is outlined in 2.3.1.

 - Questions: What kind of knowledge can an image corpus on digital games generate?
 What kind of knowledge is lost in the process (see ergodicity)?
 What are the infrastructural necessities to enable distant and close readings of the image corpus?
+- Methods: Image corpus analysis
-- Publishing medium: tbd
+- Publishing medium: Digital humanities journal, tbd
 - Schedule
 	- 1 month: Building corpus
 	- 3 month: Analysing through distant and close reading methods